potocpav/python-concur-docs/Introduction.md

  * A slider_float returns a `float`
  * _etc._

-The `c.orr` function just passes these events through unchanged.
+The `c.orr` function just waits for an event to be returned by any child widget, and passes it through unchanged.

 ## First Application

-Armed with this knowledge, we are finally able to create non-trivial applications.
-But to keep it simple, here is a classic counter example.
+Armed with this knowledge, we are actually able to create non-trivial applications.
+To keep it simple, here is a classic counter example.

 ```python
 def counter():